 Fruiht, V., Boeder, J., & Chan, T. (2021).
 Rising Stars and Underdogs: The Role Race and Parental Education Play in Predicting Mentorship.
 Youth & Society. https://doi.org/10.1177/0044118X211004637 Summarized by Ariel Ervin Notes of Interest: Career mentoring research developed the rising star hypothesis, which proposes that youth who achieve individual success (academic & social success) are more […]

-The real test of racial justice is to see diversity in leadership, but nurturing new leaders takes time By Winnie Lui, Broadview In the wake of racially-charged events of 2020, many organizations have pledged to address racial justice.
-Some, such as the National Basketball Association, have used their clout to make bold statements.
-The real […]
+The real test of racial justice is to see diversity in leadership, but nurturing new leaders takes time By Winnie Lui, Reprinted from Broadview In the wake of racially-charged events of 2020, many organizations have pledged to address racial justice.
+Some, such as the National Basketball Association, have used their clout to make bold statements. […]

-By Faith Mitchell, Urban Institute In the midst of the third wave of the COVID-19 pandemic, it is clear that it has disproportionately affected Black, Latinx, and American Indian families and communities.
-Though lack of adequate data makes it impossible to gauge the full impact of the pandemic, there is also ample evidence of COVID-19’s […]
+By Faith Mitchell, Reprinted from the Urban Institute In the midst of the third wave of the COVID-19 pandemic, it is clear that it has disproportionately affected Black, Latinx, and American Indian families and communities.
+Though lack of adequate data makes it impossible to gauge the full impact of the pandemic, there is also ample […]

 Bowers, E. P., Winburn, E. N., Sandoval, A. M., & Clanton, T. (2020).
 Culturally relevant strengths and positive development in high achieving youth of color.
 Journal of Applied Developmental Psychology, 70, 101182. https://doi.org/10.1016/j.appdev.2020.101182 Summarized by Ariel Ervin Notes of Interest: Although the positive development of high-achieving youth of color has been connected to spirituality and critical reflection, […]